klis87/redux-requests/docusaurus/docs/api-reference/request-action.md

 ### `poll: number`

 It can be used to execute short polling for a given query, value is in seconds.
 For example, `poll: 10` will refetch a given query every 10 seconds, until `resetRequests` or `stopPolling` action is dispatched for this type of query.
+Also note, that this option doesn't do anything when `ssr: 'server'` in `handleRequests`

 ### `dependentRequestsNumber: number`